3 Secrets to Buying a Great Travel Camera

 Sure, if you have a large digital SLR camera pointed at your subject, you’ll capture the moment much quicker than if you have a smaller (less powerful) consumer-level camera.

-However, I don’t know about you, but I don’t spend my travels sitting and waiting for great photo opps.
-I suspect that if I did spend my travels sitting and waiting in anticipation, I’d have little to sit and wait for (see point 2 above).
+However, I don’t know about you, but I don’t spend my travels sitting and waiting for great photo ops.
+I suspect that if I did spend my travels sitting and waiting in anticipation, I’d have little to sit and wait for.
 And the last thing I want is to carry a large bag everywhere I go.

-So, more than anything else, I’m a strong advocate of trooping with a single compact camera.
+So, more than anything else, I’m a strong advocate of trooping with a single compact camera or even my iPhone camera.
 There are exceptions (making documentaries, travel by 4×4, commercial photography, etc.), but they’re rare for me.

 If megapixels had no cost (money, weight, other features, etc.) then sure, more is better.
 But they do have a cost, and in fact, a very high cost.